gvwilson/sensibleadventures/cloudherd/new.md

 "I'm fine," she said.
 She had a cloud of her own, she realized.
 Rash and Sensy were going to be so jealous.

+Clouds...
+She shaded her eyes with her hand.
+"Rot," she cursed.
+There, up high to hide in the sun, was Big Blue.

+"Stop digging your claws into my cloud!"
+Noxy told the tiger sharply.
+She could mind-hear the bull's rising panic.
+No one had ever ridden him before, and having the tiger knead him like an old scrap of carpet wasn't helping anything.

+"What now?"
+Thokmay asked quietly.

+Noxy squinted at the approaching cloud.
+"Run as fast as we can," she said bitterly.
+"Again."

+"We can't run forever," Thokmay said to her quietly.

+She nodded but didn't reply.
+What was there to say?
+Yestevan wasn't holding back, and Big Blue was a lot bigger than the young cloud they were one.
+She would do her best, but it wasn't going to be a long race.

+*Go fast.*  It took her a moment to realize the thought wasn't hers, but the cloud's.

+*I know you will,* she mind-spoke back as comfortingly as she could.
+*But---*

+*Go fast,* the cloud insisted.  *Show you.*

+The sudden jolt almost knocked her off her feet.
+Thokmay stumbled, and Ulfmaerr fell clumsily onto one knee.
+"What in the names of the saints?"

+What had been a gentle breeze a few heartbeats ago was suddenly strong enough to lift stray strands of hair off Noxy's shoulders.
+She held out a hand flat and tilted it back and forth to test the speed of the wind.
+Her eyes widened.  *How long can you keep this up?* she mind-asked.

+*Go fast all day,* the cloud replied proudly.

+*Go faster?* Noxy asked recklessly.  *Go faster all the way to the mountains?*

+The cloud's answer was another burst of speed.
+Noxy whooped.

+"What's wrong?"
+Thokmay asked.

+"Nothing!" she said.
+She spun to look at the cloud chasing them.
+Big Blue's flanks rippled with effort, but he was already falling behind.
+She whooped again and hugged Thokmay before she realized what she was doing.

+"Uh..."
+He hugged her back a little awkwardly.
+"Thanks?"

+She was suddenly aware that everyone was looking at her.
+She let go of him and stepped back, hugging her arms around herself as if cold.
+"He's a real peaks runner," she said self-consciously to no one in particular.
+"The cloud, I mean.
+Most of the ones we herd graze on the lower slopes, because it's easier to get to them and they can carry more water, but he must have been part of a herd from further east, or maybe west, the mountains are higher in both directions, and anyway, we don't go up that high because they don't rain as well but they're a lot faster and..."
+She shrugged, suddenly feeling warmer and unable to meet anyone's eyes---especially Thokmay's.

+The young bull hadn't been lying.
+He seemed to have been born to gallop.
+Yestevan, Big Blue, and the soldiers fell further and further behind.
+Noxy had to keep reminding him to stay bunched up so that they wouldn't fall through, but he could mind-hear her exhiliration, and it seemed to spur him on.

+The forest swept by beneath them like flotsam.
+Nameless little rivers split and split again as they approached the mountains.
+Noxy knew she wasn't the first cloudherd to see them---people took shortcuts over the Herd of Trees all the time---but there were no fields, no roads, no twists of smoke rising from chimneys.
+This wasn't the deep forest, but it was still not somewhere for human beings, and if she closed her eyes and let go even a little, she could feel its slow attention.

+After a while, Ulfmaerr stretched out with his satchel for a pillow and began to snore.
+Kulbinder settled a couple of strides away.
+Thokmay came over to join her near the front of the cloud.
+"So what happens now?" he asked.

+Noxy stared at the mountains.
+"I wonder if this is why my *anna* runs things," she said as Thokmay opened his mouth to repeat his question.
+"I mean, did people just start asking her, what do we do now, and she didn't want to disappoint them by saying, how would I know, and---why are you laughing at me?"

+"I wasn't laughing," Thokmay protested, a grin still on his face.
+"Well, not *at* you.
+I just---it's funny.
+I mean, not you," he added hastily as Noxy's brows gathered menacingly.
+"I mean this.
+I'm supposed to be king one day.
+I can't count how many teachers I've had trying to get me ready for that.
+Law and strategy and fencing and dancing and---"

+"Dancing?
+Kings have to know how to dance?"

+"Absolutely."
+Thokmay nodded solemnly.
+"It's a very important part of diplomacy.
+Right up there with dissimulation, which as far as I can tell means how to tell lies with a straight face when you're so important that people won't actually say you're lying.
+My brother and I had to practice on each other for hours last summer.
+He was a lot better at it than me."

+"You made that up," Noxy accused.

+"I'm serious!"
+Thokmay protested.
+"He was gallops better than me."

+Noxy rolled her eyes.
+"You don't really have classes in lying."

+"Absolutely.
+Lying and bluffing.
+He's better at that, too.
+He won't even bother playing skulls and roses with me any more."

+Noxy shook her head.
+"You're a little strange, you know that?"

+"Says the girl who can talk to clouds from gallops away," Thokmay observed pointedly.

+Noxy's smile died.
+"I didn't ask for that part."

+Thokmay nodded again.
+"I know what you mean.
+I didn't ask to be a prince.
+I wanted to be---"

+"---a doctress," Noxy finished for him.
+"I remember."

+Thokmay shrugged.
+"Or a bookster.
+Or maybe a storysmith.
+There was one in the market in Panday on Yellowsdays and Bluesdays.
+She looked like she was a hundred years old, and if you paid half a shell she'd put anything you wanted in her story for that day.
+I used to ask for ribbons.
+They reminded me of my sister."

+He looked at the distant mountains.
+"She's older than me, but she thinks and talks like a six-year-old.
+All sorts of doctresses and magicians have looked at her, and they say it just happens sometimes."
+He shrugged.
+"Kind of the opposite of being Gifted like Kulbinder."

+"I'm sorry," Noxy said awkwardly.

+"It's all right.
+She's pretty happy most of the time."
+A half-smile flitted across his face.
+"Especially if someone will play dolls with her."

+They flew in companionable silence after that.
+The air was cold and Noxy was tired, but she'd had lots of practice staying awake on cloudback.
+She and Rash and Sensy had gone down to the cloud pen three nights in a row the summer before.
+There, under the watchful eye of Grappa Gas, they had pretended to stand watch on Big Blue and Pillow for hours at a time.
+"You can close your eyes if you want to," the old man tempted them.
+"Just for a moment."
+Rash had, once, and Sensy and Noxy promised to never let him forget it.
+She wondered what they were doing right then.
+She wondered if everyone in Stale was all right, and what Thokmay was thinking about, and how much longer the cloud could keep flying this fast.
+He needed a name, she realized, patting him fondly.
+And they needed a plan.